 Important attractions: Mehrangarh Fort, Khejarla Fort, Umaid Bhawan Palace, Moti Mahal, Sheesh Mahal, Phool Mahal, Sadar Bazar, Ghanta Ghar

-Close to the Thar Desert and located in western Rajasthan, Jaisalmer looks upon a magnificent landscape of unforgiving sand dunes and natural splendour.
-Its Jaisalmer Fort is not just a tourist attraction but also contains a bazar, hotels, and ancient homes where descendants of the original inhabitants still lead their colourful lives.
+Close to the Thar Desert and located in western Rajasthan, Jaisalmer looks upon a magnificent landscape of unforgiving sand dunes and natural splendor.
+It’s Jaisalmer Fort is not just a tourist attraction but also contains a Bazar, hotels, and ancient homes where descendants of the original inhabitants still lead their colorful lives.

 Important attractions: Jaisalmer Fort, Jaisalmer Government Museum, Mandir Palace, Gadisar Lake, Jain temples, Wood Fossil Park, Desert National Park

-A UNESCO World Heritage Site situated in east-central Karnataka, Hampi was the capital of the Vijayanagar Empire and is home to the dauntingly beautiful and scientifically sound architecture that still speak volumes of the era’s aesthetic brilliance.
-It also contains rock edicts from the era of Ashoka from 3rd Century BCE and temples from 7 th Century AD.
+A UNESCO World Heritage Site situated in east-central Karnataka, Hampi was the capital of the Vijayanagar Empire and is home to the dauntingly beautiful and scientifically sound architecture that still speaks volumes of the era’s aesthetic brilliance.
+It also contains rock edicts from the era of Ashoka from the 3rd Century BCE and temples from the 7th Century AD.
 An ancient pilgrimage spot, the area contains monuments and temples from across the vagaries of time.